25 Weeds With Purple Flowers (Identification Guide)

 Himalayan Balsam (Impatiens glandulifera)

-Himalayan Balsam is considered a weed in the UK due to its invasive and aggressive growth habit.
+Himalayan Balsam is considered a weed due to its invasive and aggressive growth habit.
 It was introduced here as an ornamental plant but has since spread rapidly.
 It also produces its leaves earlier in the year than many native plants, which gives it a competitive advantage for resources like light and nutrients.
 As a result, it disrupts our local ecosystems.

 20. Wild Violets (Viola odorata, Viola sororia, and other species)